 A Texan can’t get there ’cause of quarantine.

-) is to walk by the Puget Sound east to Lake Washington joining the Burke Gillman trail (a rail-trail) to the University of Washington, cross through an arboretum proceed downtown to Elliot Bay, pick up the Mertle Edwards and Interurban trails, cross the Locks or the Ballard Bridge.
-Finishing we will walk one of our safe streets created after the covid outbreak north to home.
+Our plan (see map) is to walk by the Puget Sound east to Lake Washington joining the Burke Gillman trail (a rail-trail) to the University of Washington, cross through an arboretum, proceed downtown to Elliot Bay, pick up the Mertle Edwards and Interurban trails, cross the Locks or the Ballard Bridge.
+We will finish by walking home north on one of our safe streets created after the covid outbreak.

 Stay safe and keep walking!
 The air quality here is too bad for me to walk (170 ppm this morning).
 I remind myself I’m lucky to have a home and community not severely impacted by the forest fires.

 New York, NY

 While I did record my Saunter segments–walks in which I attempted to skirt the waterfront–on Strava, I don’t know if Shorewalkers is monitoring those.
 So here we are.